The Serviap Global knowledge base is now available! Check it out here.

 This includes the terms under which the employee is covered by the PAYE system, which stands for “pay-as-you-earn.”
 In this system, an employee’s pay is covered and taxed based on the contract.
 Contractors, on the other hand, are responsible for their own taxes.

 Other specifics that must be in the contract include the employee’s salary, benefits, and termination requirements.
 Money should always be listed in the local currency (colón).
-The contract is one of the many aspects of employment handled by an Employer of Record in Costa Rica.
+The contract is one of the many aspects of employment handled by an EOR in Costa Rica.

 Onboarding in Costa Rica differs depending on whether you are hiring locally or internationally.
 Work visas in Costa Rica take two forms, including temporary residence permits and permanent residence visas for workers who have lived there for at least three years on the permit.